Can you run multiple sole trader businesses at the same time?

 Keeping everything under one sole trader setup is usually fine as long as the businesses remain small and manageable.

+If both are growing, or if you require a clear separation for legal or financial reasons, a limited company may be a better option.
 Each company is a separate legal entity, so profits and liabilities do not overlap.
 As a sole trader, all income ultimately belongs to you and is taxed as your personal earnings.

 Read our comparison guide to sole trader vs. limited company for more differences between each business type.